|FMEP: Facilities Management Evaluation Program

 The Self-Evaluation Criteria

-1.1 Describe how leadership roles and responsibilities and the decision-making structure are defined by the facilities department and generally understood by internal and external stakeholders.
+1.1 Describe how leadership roles and responsibilities and the decision-making structure are defined by the facilities department.

-1.2 Describe how the leadership system includes mechanisms for the leaders to conduct self-examination, receive feedback, and make improvements.
+1.2 Describe how the leadership system includes mechanisms for the leaders to monitor the organizations performance, conduct self-examination, receive feedback, and initiate improvements.

-1.5 Describe how representatives of the facility department engage with key communities, both on and off campus (e.g., town and gown, agencies having jurisdiction) and contribute to the enhancement of their various communities—both personal and professional.
+1.5 Describe how representatives of the facility department engage with key communities, both on and off campus (e.g., town and gown, agencies having jurisdiction).

 1.6 Describe the leadership development and succession plans presently in place to ensure continuity of leadership.

 1.7 Describe how the leadership of the facilities department emphasizes the importance of excellence and how it engages in excellence.